-WARNING: Operating, servicing and maintaining a passenger

-vehicle can expose you to chemicals including engine exhaust, carbon monoxide, phthalates, and lead, which are known to the State of California to cause cancer and birth defects or other reproductive harm.
+WARNING: Operating, servicing and maintaining a passenger vehicle can expose you to chemicals including engine exhaust, carbon monoxide, phthalates, and lead, which are known to the State of California to cause cancer and birth defects or other reproductive harm.
 To minimize exposure, avoid breathing exhaust, do not idle the engine except as necessary, service your vehicle in a well-ventilated area and wear gloves or wash your hands frequently when servicing your vehicle.
 For more information go to www.p65warnings.ca.gov/products/passenger-vehicle.

-In Canada, products are distributed by Bombardier Recreational Products Inc. In USA, products are distributed by BRP US Inc.
+In Canada, products are distributed and serviced by Bombardier Recreational Products Inc. (BRP).

+In the USA, products are distributed and serviced by BRP US Inc.